emkacztoja/medusa/README.md

 Emkacztoja | Aleksander Kowalczuk @ GitHub

 # License
-MedusaPhisher is licensed under the [GNU General Public License](LICENSE) and the [MedusaPhisher Commercial License](C-LICENSE)- see the LICENSE file for details.
+Medusa is licensed under the [GNU General Public License](LICENSE) and the [MedusaPhisher Commercial License](C-LICENSE)- see the LICENSE file for details.